 - 6 oz. frozen raspberries

-In a large bowl, whisk together marsala cheese, ricotta cheese, 1 cup of milk, granulated sugar, honey and vanilla bean paste until smooth.
+In a large bowl, whisk together mascarpone cheese, ricotta cheese, 1 cup of milk, granulated sugar, honey and vanilla bean paste until smooth.
 Evenly divide mixture.

 Add cocoa powder, instant coffee and remaining ¼ cup of milk to one half of mixture and blend until well combined.
 With the remaining half, fold in raspberries.